Installation

 • If you’re unsure where to start, check out the Python Wiki.

-• Python Anaconda (good but slow in 2020): comes with the conda package manager and a range of scientific software pre-installed (NumPy, SciPy, Matplotlib, etc.).
+• Python Anaconda (slow but comprehensive): comes with the conda package manager and a range of scientific software pre-installed (NumPy, SciPy, Matplotlib, etc.).

 • Python Miniconda (fast but minimal): comes with the conda package manager but nothing else.